The Weed Warriors organization, founded in 2008, is a Washington State Non-Profit Charity.

 The Weed Warriors program offers workshops, projects and events.

 In workshops and projects, participants learn about invasive noxious weeds that wreak havoc to our environment, and experience “hands on” activities with weed removal and restoration plantings.
 Weed Warrior volunteers are students and adults from the community who participate in projects that positively effect the environmental health of our neighborhoods and our public areas.
 Events include meetings and forums on topics relating to environmental sustainability and living in harmony with nature, to the annual Earth Day event, our major educational outreach, celebrating environmental sustainability with other environmental non-profits and "green" businesses, offering entertainment and an awards ceremony for Earth Heroes from elementary schools.

-The Weed Warrior program imparts an awareness of local
+The Weed Warriors program presents an awareness of the need for volunteer stewardship.

-thus empowering community volunteers to help shape the environmental health of their public places.
-We encourage everyone to get involved, and challenges all members of the community to become part of
+The program empowers community volunteers to help shape the environmental health of their public places.
+We encourage everyone to get involved, and challenge all members of the community to become part of

 the solution to the invasive weed problem.
 Today’s Weed Warrior youths

 are tomorrow’s citizens, civic leaders, and environmental stewards of the next generation.
 Participants experience

 activities in their local community while learning what it means to be an environmental

 steward.
 The program invites all ages to participate in the projects, events, and meetings.